vikuser99/simple/_pages/police_cadet.md

 redirect_from:
   - /police_cadet.html
 ---

-I joined the Police Cadet Program in high school because I was interested in potentially pursuing a future career in the Air Force or a related field in public service.
+I joined the Police Cadet Program in high school because I was interested in possibly going into the Air Force or another career in public service.

-Through the program, I have gone on several ride-alongs with police officers, where I was able to observe their daily responsibilities and learn more about law enforcement.
-I also met many new people and built strong connections with officers and fellow cadets.
+Through the program, I went on several ride-alongs with police officers and got to see what their day-to-day work is actually like.
+It helped me understand law enforcement a lot more and see the different situations officers deal with.
+I also met a lot of new people and built connections with officers and other cadets.

-I participated in the BETA Academy, a cadet training program where I learned discipline, teamwork, and gained a deeper understanding of the different roles within law enforcement, including specialized units like K-9 officers.
+On one of my ride-alongs in Central Division, I saw a lot of different situations that stood out to me, like people loitering, expired license plates, and overdosed individuals.
+It made me realize what the real world is like and that life isn’t always perfect or simple the way it seems from the outside.

+One of the main parts of the program was the BETA Academy.
+The training days were long and pretty intense.
+We would spend hours standing in formation while drill instructors corrected everything, from posture to attention.
+We also had long classroom sessions where we learned about different parts of policing and how things work in real situations.
+One of the most memorable parts was when a detective came in and explained a case he had worked on.
+Hearing everything step by step made it feel a lot more real and gave a better idea of what the job is actually like.

-The program also includes regular physical training to improve fitness.
-In addition, we have meetings every other Tuesday where we learn new skills, discuss different topics, and continue building knowledge about policing and public safety.
+The program also included regular physical training to build fitness and discipline.
+On top of that, we had meetings every other Tuesday where we learned new things and went over different topics in law enforcement.

+A big part of the experience was also meeting new people and working with other cadets.
+Spending so much time together during training and events made it easy to build friendships and connect with others in the program.

-Overall, the program has helped build my confidence and given me a better understanding law enforement.
+Overall, the Police Cadet Program helped me build discipline, confidence, and a better understanding of law enforcement, and gave me a better idea of what working in a structured, service-based environment is like.

+{% include youtube.html id="OZOAl6k6SLE" %}